CSC207-UofT/course-project-gries-fan-club/Design Document.md

 - **Serialization**
   - In order to save the state of our program we have utilised the generic “rows” that represented our entities raw data and a new set of serializers to transform our entities back into rows.
   - These rows can then be saved to persistent storage by a writer.
-  - Since the rows are not tied to a single type of entity so we only need one writer to save every entity!
+  - Since the rows are not tied to a single type of entity, so we only need one writer to save every entity!
 - **Android UI**
   - We had decided to get our app running on an Android GUI to allow for more complex menus and user interactions.
   - There was a lot of difficulty in getting the Android SDK, Intellij, and our code base to work together.